 A second smart addition to Reason 11 is the ability to use elements of the DAW’s SSL-modelled mixer as individual devices.
 Having them available alongside Rack instruments is a great touch, and works particularly well in the Reason Rack Plugin.

-Of course, you can still use Reason as your main DAW, but with the stock instruments and effects now available to use anywhere you like, this is the most attractive that the software has looked in years.
+Of course, you can still use Reason as your main DAW, but with the stock instruments and effects now available to use anywhere you like, and version 11.2 adding a new MIDI Out device for controlling your external gear, this is the most attractive that the software has looked in years.